mattdton/Somatic-shortV-nf/README.md

 Please use the PBS script `PBS_gadi_runPipeline.sh` present in the main `Somatic-shortV-nf/` directory for testing the pipeline with test datasets.
-**NOTE**: The pipeline is currently being tested without providing the   in the main command.

 ## Benchmarking